+Credit

-Minimum Requirements Credit Hours
+Minimum Requirements Hours

 MUS 600.
 Introduction to Graduate Studies in Music 3

 MUS 601.
-Graduate Seminar in Music History 3 3
+Graduate Seminar in Music History 3

 MUS 605.
-Analytical Studies in Music Literature
+Analytical Studies in Music Literature 3

 Music Literature 9

-Choral track:•
+Choral track: 1

 MUS 556 and 557.
 Choral Literature

-Wind track: †
+Wind track: 2

 MUS 564.
 Symphonic Literature

 MUS 548.
 History and Literature of Wind Performance

-Orchestral track: †
+Orchestral track: 2

 MUS 562, 563, 578 or 579.
-Romantic,
+Romantic, 20th-Century, Barc oque or

-20th-Century, Baroque or Classical Music
+Classical Music

 MUS 564.
 Symphonic Literature

-MUS 551.
-Composition 2

 MUAP 610.
-Applied Conducting 6
+Applied Conducting 3 6

-(three credits each term) A minimum of six credits
+(three credits each term) A minimum of six credits are to be e

-are to be earned in one of the courses below;
+earned in one of the courses below; any of the other courses s may

-any of the other courses may be taken as electives:
+be taken as electives:

 MUAP 610A.
 Choral Conducting

 MUAP 610B.
 Orchestral Conducting

 MUAP 610C.
 Wind Conducting

 MUAP 696.
 Lecture Recital 2

-Approved electives, 500-600 level 4
+Approved electives, 500-600 level 6

 32

-Admission to the choral conducting concentration requires, in addition to the School of Music requirements in ear training, written theory and music history, successful completion of entrance examinations in conducting, keyboard skills, sightsinging, and French, Latin, German and Italian diction.
-Undergraduate or graduate credit in a course in vocal pedagogy must be
+1 Admission to the choral conducting concentration requires, in addition to the School of Music requirements in ear training, written theory and music history, successful completion of entrance examinations in conducting, keyboard skills, sight-singing, and French, Latin, German and Italian diction.
+Undergraduate or graduate credit in a course in vocal pedagogy must be presented for graduation.

-Administration of the graduation of graduation requires, in addition to the School of Music requirements in ear training, written theory and music history, successful completion of entrance examinations in conducting, keyboard skills and orchestration. \ Lab in ensemble will be required each semester of enrollment in applied conducting.
+2Admission to the instrumental concentration requires, in addition to the School of Music requirements in ear training, written theory and music history, successful completion of entrance examinations in conducting, keyboard skills and on-restration